 For members with medical coverage through the Board of Pensions

 Many people are experiencing increased stress and anxiety related to the COVID-19 crisis.
 You are not alone, and help is available.
 The EAP can help you manage these emotions through free, private counseling sessions.
 And through September 30, 2020, you now have access to four additional private counseling sessions with a licensed clinician in Cigna's EAP network — for a total of 10 free sessions — to help with stress and anxiety resulting from our current health crisis.
 These sessions can be virtual on your phone, tablet, or home computer, or face-to-face.

-To get started, obtain an EAP code for your first six sessions by calling Cigna Behavioral Health at 866-640-2772 or by clicking on Visit an EAP counselor from the EAP coverage page of Cigna's website (one-time registration is required; use pcusa for Employee’s Employer ID).
-To take advantage of the four additional sessions, call Cigna for a new EAP code; you cannot obtain a code online for the additional sessions.
+To get started, obtain an EAP code by calling Cigna Behavioral Health at 866-640-2772 or by clicking on Visit an EAP counselor from the EAP coverage page of Cigna's website (one-time registration is required; use pcusa for Employee’s Employer ID).
+To take advantage of the four additional sessions, you must contact Cigna for an EAP code by September 30, 2020.

 For retired members and employees not eligible for the EAP